 You will find some of these rules and procedures listed in the beginning material of your laboratory manual.
-If you find any safety rules or procedures listed here appears to be in conflict with those given in your laboratory manual, please resolve it by asking your course instructor or teaching assistant (TA) for clarification.
+If you find any safety rules or procedures listed here appear to be in conflict with those given in your laboratory manual, please resolve it by asking your course instructor or teaching assistant (TA) for clarification.

 General Safety Rules and Procedures

 - Only closed-toe shoes are to be worn in the laboratory.
-Sandals or open toed or canvas shoes are not permitted because of the constant danger of cuts and infections from broken glass found on the lab floors and the possibility of chemical spills.
+Sandals or open-toed or canvas shoes are not permitted because of the constant danger of cuts and infections from broken glass found on the lab floors and the possibility of chemical spills.

 - Laboratory coats must be worn and buttoned while in the laboratory.
 Laboratory coats should not be worn outside the laboratory.